pablodecm/paper-inferno/paper/paper.md

 the computation graph or if the effect of varying $\boldsymbol{\theta}$ over the simulated dataset $G_s$ can be approximated.
-While this requirement does constrain the applicability of the proposed technique technique to a subset of inference problems, it is quite common in scientific domains that the effect of the parameters of interest and the main nuisance parameters over a sample can be approximated such as the change of mixture coefficients for mixture models, translations of a subset of features or conditional density ratio re-weighting.
+While this requirement does constrain the applicability of the proposed technique to a subset of inference problems, it is quite common for physical sciences that the effect of the parameters of interest and the main nuisance parameters over a sample can be approximated by the changes of mixture coefficients of mixture models, translations of a subset of features, or conditional density ratio re-weighting.

 From the Fisher information, if $\hat{\boldsymbol{\theta}}$